Sums of powers, and products of elements of the middle third Cantor set: Sums of .

 \section{Sums of $\C^{(m)}$.}

 Now we finally come to the question of sums of $m'$th powers, with $m\geq 2$, and finding open intervals within them.
-This is a problem where Astels' general methods gives stronger results, but where the methods of \cite{Cantor},\cite{Mult} become difficult as $m$ grows larger.
+This is a problem where Astels' more involved but general methods gives stronger results, but where the methods of \cite{Cantor},\cite{Mult} become difficult as $m$ grows larger.